ioos/sos-guidelines/_docs/sos-test-list-summary.md

 tags: [formatting]
 keywords: SOS, tests, compliance, interopability
 last_updated: May 31, 2017
-summary: List of OGC CITE general and IOOS-specific tests for IOOS SOS 1.0
+summary: Deprecation Notice - This guidance was deprecated by IOOS on 2020-01-10 and is superceded by the IOOS Metadata Profile 1.2.
+Please read the Deprecation Notice below for more information.
+Original Summary - List of OGC CITE general and IOOS-specific tests for IOOS SOS 1.0
 toc: false
 #permalink: sos-test-list-github-notoc-summary.html
 ---